Privacy Policy

 b.
 Opting Out of personalized advertising.
 In addition, any consumers who wish to “opt out” of personalized (sometimes called “interest-based”) online marketing may go to the industry opt-out and educational pages operated by the NAI and DAA, two industry self-regulatory groups, here and here.

-d.
+c.
 Unsubscribing from our corporate email.
 In addition, we will generally provide an “unsubscribe” link in any marketing emails we send.
 You may opt out of receiving those “b2b” marketing emails by clicking on that link.

-6. Data Collected Through Our Website
+6. Data Collected Through Our Website and For Our Corporate Purposes

 We will sometimes give you the opportunity to provide information directly to us through our corporate Website – such as if you are a business interested in a relationship with us or an individual completing one of our surveys.
 Additionally, as you interact with our Website, we may use (or engage with business partners and vendors that use) automatic data collection technologies such as cookies (described above) to collect certain information about your equipment, browsing actions, and patterns.
 Our data collection practices concerning our Website are included in the following chart: